trueos/trueos-docs/trueos-handbook/introducing.rst

    Virtual Hard Drive - New or Existing

-This screen is used to create the virtual hard drive, or the amount of disk space available to the virtual machine.
-If this is your first virtual machine, keep the default of
+This section is used to create the virtual hard drive, or the amount of disk space available to the guest OS installed in the virtual machine.
-:guilabel:`Create a virtual hard drive now` and click :guilabel:`Create` to go to the screen shown in :numref:`Figure %s <vbox5>`.
-If you have created a virtual machine in the past and wish to reuse its disk space, select :guilabel:`Use an existing virtual hard drive file` from the drop-down menu.
+If this is the first virtual machine, the default offered by the :guilabel:`Create a virtual hard drive now` utility should be fine, then click :guilabel:`Create` to go to the screen shown in :numref:`Figure %s <vbox5>`.
+If there are existing virtual machines already on the host system, reusing an existing virtual disk by selecting :guilabel:`Use an existing virtual hard drive file` from the drop-down menu.
 Create as many virtual machines as desired.
-However, if the computer is getting low on disk space, consider reusing existing virtual hard drives to prevent the physical hard drive from being used up by old virtual machines.
+On thing to note, if the host system is getting low on disk space, consider reusing existing virtual hard drives to prevent wasting space on the physical hard drive by old virtual machines.

 .. _vbox5: